 Those are priceless elements when it comes to limiting stress and not having to deal with dodgy taxis, middle of the night arrivals at out-of-town bus stations and scam ticket touts.

 The buses are new, modern, spacious and comfy.
 The overnight buses have pullout leg rests and blankets, ensuring maximum comfort for lengthy rides – an extra touch I appreciated.

 Peru Hop means having one ticket, one easy to use online booking system, maximum flexibility and not having to deal with rogue travel agents or the hassle of local bus stations.

 I was able to roughly map out my journey and pre-book all of my buses in advance, ensuring I would get to Cusco in good time.
-You can change your plans at any time providing you book your seat on the bus by midday the day before departure (although some buses do book out fast so this can be risky!)
+You can change your plans at any time providing you book your seat on the bus by midday the day before departure.
+However, some buses do book out fast, so this can also be risky.